pritom169/KTR-UniBam/Chapter-3/README.md

 6. There is a field in the Header for flow control.
    (the number of bites it is willing to accept)
 7. There are RST, SYN, FIN (R,S,F) bits are used for connection management.
+   - **SYN(Synchronize):** This flag is used to initiate a TCP connection.
+   When a device wants to start a TCP connection, it sends a segment with a SYN flag.
+The receiver responds with SYN-ACK if it's already ready to establish the connection.
+   - **FIN (Finish):** This flag is used to gracefully close an established TCP connection.
+When a device is finished sending data and wants to close the connection, it sends a segment with the FIN flag set.
+   - **RST (Reset):** This flag is used to abruptly terminate a connection.
+   It can be sent by a device if it receives a segment that is not expected, indicating an error or immediate stop of the connection.
+It’s also used to reject an attempt to establish a connection
 8. Two bits in the header for congestion notification (C, E).
 9. There are 2 bits for urgent field, which are not used in practice.